Orangery, Garden Room or Conservatory?

 However we manufacture our award-winning extensions, the distinction between a conservatory and an orangery remains the same.

 The simplest differentiating factor is how the roof system is constructed.
 Put simply, a conservatory has a fully or majority glazed roof, whereas an orangery tends to have a solid perimeter flat roof, with natural light being provided by one or more roof lanterns.
-A garden room, on the other hand, is generally built with a traditional solid roof.

 To apply some statistics to this debate, the 75% rule can be applied – if the structure has more than 75% glass in the roof it is classed as a conservatory; if there is less than 75% glass in the roof it tends to be classified as an orangery.
 Got it!?